The Dehn function of SL(n;Z): The base case:

-\end{lemma} \begin{proof} As in the proof for the whole group, we proceed by constructing a template for $w$ using Prop.~\ref{prop:adaptive} and then filling the template.
-The largest change from Sec.~\ref{sec:adaptive} is that the curve $\alpha$ will not be in the thick part of $\cE_2$.
+The proof uses the adaptive template methods developed in Sec.~\ref{sec:redParaProof}.
+The main change from Sec.~\ref{sec:redParaProof} is that the curve that we fill will not be in the thick part of $\cE_2$.